stolostron/rhacm-docs/_pages/board_maintenance.md

 horizontal: false
 ---

 As the primary board focal, the lead needs to know everyone's commitment in order to speak truthfully about the team's effort, priorities, and sprint planning.
-Everyone helps maintain their issues with the following guidance:
+Everyone helps maintain their issues or Jira bugs with the following guidance:

-## New issues
+## New issues (ZenHub to phase out, replace with Jira)

   - Unassigned and untriaged issues remain in `untriaged` column until acknowledged within a day or so, or if they cannot be worked due to insufficient info.
 Lead or doc focal will request more info in these cases.
   - Issues need to be labeled properly (dev squad label if it is release work, requires dev team validations, or is a cross squad issue).